Police say the thieves gained entry through the building's communal elevator shaft

 There's no evidence of forced entry to the building, police say

 Police said Thursday that there was no sign of forced entry to a building in a spectacular holiday weekend heist of safe deposit boxes in the heart of London’s jewelry district.

 Detective Chief Inspector Paul Johnson of the London Metropolitan Police Flying Squad said the thieves appeared to have gained access to the vault of Hatton Garden Safe Deposit Ltd through the shaft of an elevator that is used by several businesses in the building.

-The thieves disabled the elevator on the second floor of the building -- which would be the same as the third floor in the United States -- then climbed down the elevator shaft into the basement, he said.
+The thieves disabled the elevator on the second floor of the building – which would be called the third floor in the United States – then climbed down the elevator shaft into the basement, he said.

 Once there, he said, they used a drill to bore through a 6-foot-thick wall and gain access to the vault where the safe deposit boxes were.

 Johnson said he had no figure for the value of what was stolen.
 A former police official in London has speculated that the loss could run to 200 million pounds, or 300 million dollars, in a remark widely reported by news media.
 And numerous British news organizations put the value of the loss in the hundreds of thousands of pounds.
 But Johnson said police were still identifying the owners of the ransacked safe deposit boxes and trying to contact them to learn what had been lost.